noahehall/multicloud/providers/aws/services/Storage/ebs.md

 ##### Policy Schedules

 - define when snapshots or AMIs are created by the policy.
-- one mandatory schedule
-- up to three optional schedules.
+- one mandatory & up to three optional schedules.
   - create snapshots or AMIs at different frequencies using the same policy
 - for each schedule
   - frequency